AI-and-Blockchain/S23_Battle_Bots/README.md

 5. set api token to the algorand_token variable

-To interact with the smart contract you can use the following commands `python betting/run.py pay <amount>`
+To interact with the smart contract you can use the following commands `python betting/run.py opt` opts your algorand account into the smart contract

+`python betting/run.py pay <amount>`
 Sends money to the your account in battle bots